theMoonlitWolf/esp32-captive-wifi-manager/README.md

 - `mdns`: mDNS service discovery (v1.8.2+)
 - `led_indicator`: LED control (v1.1.1+)
 - `fatfs`: FAT filesystem (for SD card)

+The component also depends on this component, not available in ESP-IDF component registry:
+- `dns_server`: Used for DNS hijacking, by Espressif systems

 ## Troubleshooting